angular/angular/src/material/input/input.md

 The `matInput` directive works with native `<input>` to provide an accessible experience.

+#### Aria attributes

 If the containing `<mat-form-field>` has a label it will automatically be used as the `aria-label` for the `<input>`.
 However, if there's no label specified in the form field, `aria-label`, `aria-labelledby` or `<label for=...>` should be added.

+#### Errors and hints

 Any `mat-error` and `mat-hint` are automatically added to the input's `aria-describedby` list, and `aria-invalid` is automatically updated based on the input's validity state.

+When conveying an error, be sure to not rely soley on color.
+In the message itself, you can use an icon or text such as "Error:" to indicate the message is an error message.

 ### Troubleshooting